-For more information on how Glass Lewis evaluates environmental and social issues, please see Glass Lewis' Overall Approach to ESG as well as our comprehensive Proxy Paper Guidelines for Environmental, Social & Governance Initiatives available at www.glasslewis.com/voting-policies-current/.
+For more information on how Glass Lewis evaluates environmental and social issues, please see Glass Lewis' Overall Approach to ESG as well as our comprehensive Benchmark Policy Guidelines for Shareholder Proposals & ESG-Related Issues available at www.glasslewis.com/voting-policies-current/.

-Board Accountability for Climate-related Issues
+Board Accountability for Climate-Related Issues

-Given the exceptionally broad impacts of a changing climate on companies, the economy, and society in general, we view climate risk as a material risk for all companies.
+Given the exceptionally broad impacts of a changing climate on companies, the economy, and society more broadly, we view climate risk as a material risk for all companies.
 We therefore believe that boards should be considering and evaluating their operational resilience under lower-carbon scenarios.
-While all companies maintain exposure to climate-related risks, we believe that additional consideration should be given to, and that disclosure should be provided by those companies whose GHG emissions represent a financially material risk.
+While all companies maintain exposure to climate-related risks, we believe that additional consideration should be given to, and that disclosure should be provided by, those companies whose own GHG emissions represent a financially material risk.

-We believe that companies with this increased risk exposure, such as those companies identified by groups including Climate Action 100+, should provide clear and comprehensive disclosure regarding these risks, including how they are being mitigated and overseen.
-We believe such information is crucial to allow investors to understand the company's management of this issue, as well as the impact of a lower carbon future on the company's operations.
+We believe that companies with this increased risk exposure should provide clear and comprehensive disclosure regarding these risks, including how they are being mitigated and overseen.
+We believe such information is crucial to allow investors to understand the company's management of this issue as well as the impact of a lower carbon future on the company's operations.